Day 1/2: From Lincoln, NE to Hamburg, Germany

 Heron (and lily pads and ducks) in a public park pond in the middle of Hamburg

 The rest of the day felt so… normal.
 We’ve been with Andrea and Peter so many times, their apartment feels like another home.
 We had a lovely simple welcome meal of rolls, cheese and cold cuts, and a little nap (timed for an hour, so as to minimize jet-lag, but really necessary–we would have never made it to the evening without it), and then went for a walk to the nearby park and small botanical garden in Andrea and Peter’s neighborhood.
 We’ve walked there many times before, but it is so beautiful–many ponds with lilies, nestled between mature trees, with paths meandering through meadows where people are picnicking and playing with their kids.
 Everything is incredibly green and lush, and because it is later in the season than we’ve typically traveled to Germany, different flowers are in bloom than before.
 We saw two herons in two different ponds.
 It was a lovely walk and just what we all needed.
 Then, Andrea made pasta with a vegetarian tomato sauce for dinner, and we planned our next few days together.
-The two of them basically took all their own vacation days to coincide we are here, so we can go on some day trips.
+The two of them basically took all their own vacation days to coincide with us being here, so we can go on some day trips.
 We are all very excited, but I think they are just as much in need of extra rest from several months’ worth of stressful work life as we are from our transatlantic trip!
 So I think we’ll be taking it easy tomorrow.
 Andrea and I grabbed some more supplies for meals at home from the nearby grocery store and we hung out and chatted for a little longer.
 So we managed to stay up pretty late (again for jet-lag prevention purposes) but were very glad to be showered and in bed by 11 pm.

 Leave a Reply